 When people have an injury at work, their treatment may require medical supplies.
 Any medical supply vendor in the province may provide approved disposable supplies to injured workers.
-For durable supplies, we refer workers to our network of Medical Supply Services providers.
-This network is made up of providers who have long-term contracts with us.
+For durable supplies, all orders are referred to medical suppliers under the Master Standing Agreement (MSA).

 Overview of services

 We divide medical supply services into two types, each with its own criteria:

 For the most part, these are single-use items or ones that need to be refilled, such as:

 - Needles and syringes